Covered in this article

 Input Metadata

-• ID Value - (string, required): Value for ID of the object to lookup.
+• ID Value - (string, required): The ID of the object to lookup.

 Output Metadata

-Dynamically generated fields according to chosen Object type and selected fields.
+Dynamically generated fields based on the chosen Object type and selected fields.

 Make Raw Request